 - Strattera is a CNS stimulant that works on norepinephrine and dopamine.

 They each produce different side effects on the body, meaning that one might be more suitable for your medical needs.
-For example, if you are someone who cannot take stimulants because you have a history of heart disease, substance abuse, or are prone to anxiety, Concerta is a non-habit-forming, non-stimulant alternative to Strattera.
+For example, if you are someone who cannot take stimulants because you have a history of heart disease, substance abuse, or are prone to anxiety, Strattera is a non-habit-forming, non-stimulant alternative to Concerta.

 Klarity helps people like you find the best ADHD treatment plan through our novel telehealth services.